 “The hardest thing is being around children,” says Castro.
 “They are losing their childhood.”

-WFP’s life-saving operations in Northern Mozambique are supported by generous donations received from Canada, the EU, Ireland, Japan, Norway, Republic of Korea, United Kingdom, USAID, the UN Central Emergency Response Fund (CERF), the Aga Khan Foundation as well as private individuals.
+WFP’s life-saving operations in Northern Mozambique are supported by generous donations received from Canada, the EU, Ireland, Japan, Norway, Republic of Korea, Sweden, United Kingdom, USAID, the UN Central Emergency Response Fund (CERF), the Aga Khan Foundation as well as private individuals.